Lei Pan

 Importing to feed international tourists: growth implications for islands across the globe

-with Francis Baidoo, Vera Ogeh Lassey Fiador and Elikplimi Komla Agbloyor, 2023, Tourism Economics, in press.
+with Francis Baidoo, Vera Ogeh Lassey Fiador and Elikplimi Komla Agbloyor, 2024, Tourism Economics, 30(7), 1651-1679.

 |